Domestic Stalking is a Felony In Oklahoma

-Once charged as a felony, stalking is punishable by a jail term up to five years, a fine of up to $2,500, or both.
+Once charged as a felony, stalking is punishable by up to five years in prison, a fine of up to $2,500, or both.

 Second Offense Stalking Penalties in Oklahoma

 A prior stalking conviction within the past 10 years will also make another stalking conviction chargeable as a felony.
 Likewise, a prior stalking conviction and a knowing violation of a current protective order protecting the same person will make another stalking conviction chargeable as a felony.
-These convictions are also punishable by up to five years in jail, a fine of up to $2,500, or both.
+These convictions are also punishable by up to five years in prison, a fine of up to $2,500, or both.

 A person convicted of stalking within 10 years of a prior stalking conviction can be found guilty of a felony.
-Penalties can include up to 10 years in prison, a fine of up to $5,000, or prison time and a fine.
+Penalties can include up to 10 years in prison, a fine of up to $5,000, or both.

 It is worth noting that continuing to engage in a course of repeated contacts of an non-consensual nature with the victim after the victim has requested that the perpetrator stop creates a rebuttable presumption that the conduct caused the victim to feel threatened, afraid, intimidated, harassed, or molested.
 This presumption significantly shifts the burden of proof for the defendant.
 Okla.
 Stat. tit.
 21 § 1173

 Contact is broadly defined to include but is not limited to: any kind of contact that causes emotional distress to the victim such as appearing within sight of the victim, calls, texts, emails, confronting or approaching the victim in any public place, place of employment, or residence of the victim, or leaving any sort of object on the victim’s property.